Star Atlas: Next Generation Gaming Metaverse

 Wow, that is a heck of a statement.

-Leveraging the Solana built Serum DEX enables Star Atlas players to participate in play-to-earn, peer-to-peer, and decentralized finance activities through a unique in-game interface.
+Leveraging blockchain mechanics, Star Atlas players can participate in play-to-earn, peer-to-peer, and decentralized finance activities through a unique in-game interface.
 Users can access the decentralized marketplace functionality simply by connecting their Phantom Solana ecosystem wallet.

 As seen above, the game mechanics are broken into core and Blockchain mechanics.